Construction of multi solitary waves with symmetry for the damped nonlinear Klein-Gordon equation: Introduction

 \subsection{Previous Results}

-The investigation of the long-term asymptotic behavior of solutions to the damped Klein-Gordon equation in relation to bound states has been tackled in several articles.; see \emph{e.g.}~\cite{BRS,F94,F98,J,LZ}.
-Significantly under some conditions on $d$ and $p$, results in~\cite{F98,LZ} state that for any sequence of time, any global bounded solution of~\eqref{NLKG} converges to a sum of decoupled bound states after extraction of a subsequence of times.
+The investigation of the long-term asymptotic behavior of solutions to the damped Klein-Gordon equation in relation to bound states has been tackled in several articles; see \emph{e.g.}~\cite{BRS,F94,F98,J,LZ}.
+Significantly, under some conditions on $d$ and $p$, results in~\cite{F98,LZ} state that for any sequence of time, any global bounded solution of~\eqref{DLKG} converges to a sum of decoupled bound states after extraction of a subsequence of times.

 In~\cite{BRS}, for radial solutions in dimension $d\geq 2$, the convergence of any global solution to one equilibrium is proved to hold for the whole sequence of time.
-Let us also refer to \cite{CY-excitedstate} for a study of solutions converging to an excited state of \eqref{eq:elliptic} (stationary solution).
-As discussed in~\cite{BRS}, such results are closely related to the general soliton resolution conjecture for global bounded solutions of dispersive problems; see~\cite{DKM,DJKM} for details and results related to this conjecture for the (undamped) energy critical wave equation.
+As discussed in~\cite{BRS}, such results are closely related to the general soliton resolution conjecture for global bounded solutions of dispersive problems; see~\cite{DKM,DJKM} for details and results related to this conjecture for the undamped energy critical wave equation.